 It is essential to have a good understanding of the unique UK sales agent culture.

-Let’s start by looking at where agents come from…
+Let’s start by looking at where commission only agents come from…

 The stars align: